-An average person sees a lot of ads on a daily basis; from social media feeds on various platforms to the several banners on many websites, marketing is everywhere.
+An average person sees a lot of ads on a daily basis; from social media feeds on various platforms to several banners on many websites, marketing is everywhere.

-Nearly everything is demanding for attention these days, and the only way to successfully attract and hold the attention of your target audience is via elegant, eye-catching, and highly persuasive Design.
+Nearly everything is demanding attention these days, and the only way to successfully attract and hold the attention of your target audience is via elegant, eye-catching, and highly persuasive Design.

 This is what separates successful marketing from every other thing that is bombarding your potential customer in the digital space.
 And that is why the impact of good design can never be overemphasized.